Kongduino/RAK-Blog-Posts/Loradio/LoRadio.md

 ![source_code](source_code.png)

-I am still making changes to the LoRadio code, but I will put it on Github when it's ready.
-In between here is the code that produces, and displays heat maps.
+I am still making changes to the LoRadio code, but there's a preliminary version [here](./mqtt/).
+There is also the code that creates, and displays, heat maps.
 Look into the [demoHeat folder](./demoHeat/).

 * `heat.html`: the main file.
 You need to edit it and put your MapQuest API key.
 * `leaflet-heat.js`: the JS code that creates the heat map